Compute Envelope Spectrum of Vibration Signal

 Select the signal and, on the Analyzer tab, click Duplicate to generate a copy of it.
 Give the new signal the name

 envspec and drag it to the display.
-Compute the envelope spectrum of the signal using the Hilbert transform:
+Compute the envelope spectrum of the signal using the Hilbert transform.
+Select

 Remove the DC value of the signal.
-On the Analyzer tab, click Preprocessing ▼ and select Detrend.
-On the Detrend tab that appears, select
+In the Functions gallery, select Detrend.
+In the Function Parameters panel, select

 Compute the envelope of the filtered signal.
-On the Analyzer tab, click Preprocessing ▼ and select Envelope.
-On the Envelope tab that appears, select
+In the Functions gallery, select Envelope.
+In the Function Parameters panel, select

-Remove the DC value of the envelope using Detrend.
+Remove the DC value of the envelope.
+In the Functions gallery, select Detrend.
+In the Function Parameters panel, select

 Steps to Create an Integrated Analysis Script